lkndl/ab12phylo/README.md

 (<env>) foo@bar:~$ which pip3
 /home/foo/anaconda3/envs/<env>/bin/pip3
 ```
-In this case, `pip` points to a version outside of your conda installation, so use `pip3`.
+In the case shown here, `pip` points to a version outside of your conda installation, so use `pip3`.
 If neither points to your conda, re-start your shell and check your environment.

-Install AB12PHYLO and its python [dependencies](#dependencies) via `pip` or `pip3`, depending on
+Now install AB12PHYLO and its python [dependencies](#dependencies) via `pip` or `pip3`:

  ```shell script
 cd ab12phylo